MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/fixed-assets/depreciation-effects-reversals.md

 You can reverse fixed asset transactions, and the transactions that are associated with a fixed asset.
 You can also revoke a reversed transaction.

 You can reverse or revoke a transaction that was not the most recent transaction posted to the book for the asset.
-You should first determine whether any depreciation transactions were posted after the transaction that you are reversing.
-This is because depreciation is not recalculated when you reverse a transaction.
+First determine whether any depreciation transactions were posted after the transaction that you are reversing.
+This step is necessary  because depreciation is not recalculated when you reverse a transaction.
 Therefore, depreciation often is overstated or understated after the reversal, as shown in the examples.

 To make sure that depreciation is correct when you reverse a transaction, do not continue with the reversal if you receive a message that states that depreciation will not be recalculated.
 Instead, first reverse the depreciation transaction that was posted after the transaction you tried to reverse, and then continue with the reversal.
 You will not be warned about depreciation recalculations, and you can continue with the reversal.

 The following examples show the calculations that occur if you continue beyond the message without first reversing the depreciation transactions.

 ## Example 1: Depreciation is overstated
-An asset is set up with a 5-year useful life and straight line depreciation (60 depreciation periods).
+An asset is set up with a five-year useful life and straight-line depreciation (60 depreciation periods).
 In this example, depreciation is overstated.
 #### Asset transaction history

 | Date       | Transaction type                                                          | Amount                                    |